-- Support and strengthen non-profit leaders and encourage philanthropy and civic leadership from throughout our diverse communities.
+- Encourage philanthropy and civic leadership from throughout our diverse communities.

-California Stewardship Network - Thriving Regions Lead to a Thriving State
+California Stewardship Network - Thriving Regions.
+Thriving State

-Stewardship is the careful and responsible management of something entrusted to us.
-The Network focuses on the “stewardship of place” - which requires attention to the economic, environmental, and social dimensions of a region.
-Across California, multi-sector organizations are leading grassroots efforts to solve pressing issues within the diverse regions of our state.
+CSN focuses on the “stewardship of place.”
+Across California, multi-sector organizations are leading grassroots efforts to solve pressing economic, environmental and social issues within the diverse regions of our state.

-Together, this Network of regions has developed a Shared Agenda: Thriving Regions Lead to a Thriving State.
+Together, this Network of regions has developed a Shared Agenda: Thriving Regions, Thriving State.
 To learn more about this effort and to read the Shared Agenda, visit www.castewardship.org.

-The California Economic Summit is a collaborative annual process to connect regional and state leaders - to implement a feedback loop from grassroots efforts in California’s regions to state legislators.
+Since 2012, CSN has partnered with California Forward (www.cafwd.org) to launch the California Economic Summit, a collaborative process that connects regional and state leaders—completing a feedback loop from grassroots efforts in California’s regions to the state’s legislators.

-Regional Forums, conducted throughout the state in advance of the Summit, identifed opportunities and priorities for regional and state action.
-Now, action teams are taking the work one step further, aligning around seven different issue areas identified by the Summit process.
-Our dream is to both strengthen regions and influence legislators on those policies and changes that are needed throughout California.
-One size does not fit all - our regions are as diverse as our population - but there are common needs.
-It’s a grassroots, bottom up, citizen led effort to revive the California Dream.
-Our Network has been formed to do the hard work of making California that place where everyone can thrive once again.
+Regional Forums, conducted throughout the state in advance of the Summit, identify opportunities and priorities for regional and state action.
+Then, action teams take the work one step further, aligning around priority issue areas surfaced by the Summit process.
+Our dream is to strengthen regions and to influence legislators on those policies and changes that are needed throughout California.